Myoschen/tasks/README.md

 ## Todo

 - [ ] Design mobile, tablet and desktop UI
+- [ ] Implement darkmode
-- [ ] Manage state with Redux, and manage route with React Router
+- [ ] Manage state with Redux and manage route with React Router
 - [ ] Use firebase authentication to make login and registration pages
 - [ ] Store data with firebase
 - [ ] Drag and Drop with react-dnd or react-beautiful-dnd